mattConn/old-static-blog/README.md

 The top-level directory of this repo is the web root, as required by GitHub Pages.
 The development directory is `src`.

 # Building
 Running `make all` will build all pages.
-Requires markdown program, and my own "file-includer" (something of a toy preprocessor) find, which is
+Requires markdown and a small preprocessor I wrote (found in `lib`) for file inclusion and inline code execution.

 # Folder Structure

+## Top-level Directory (webroot)

-## add-bookmark.sh
+### add-bookmark.sh
 Appends bookmark name and url to bookmarks page.

+### lib
+Binaries used for building.

+### assets, blog
+Assets (images, stylsheets) are served from here, and blog is where blog posts are served from and are linked to on `blog.html`.

+I may also keep useful files in the top-level directory for my own use.

-## src/includes
+## src (development)

+### blog
+All blog posts.

+### includes
-Partials to be included throughout site (i.e. head, footer).
+Partials to be included throughout site (i.e. head, footer), as well as partials intended for specific pages.

+### pages
+All pages for this website (excluding blog posts).